caltechlibrary/eprinttools/README.md

 eprinttools
 ===========

 This is a collection of command line tools and a web service written in Go for working with EPrints 3.3.x EPrint XML, the EPrint REST API and directly with the EPrints MySQL repository database(s).
+It is used by Caltech Library to render our <https://feeds.library.caltech.edu> website as well as for migrating content into a new repository system.
+Some of the command line tools maybe of more generatl interest while others are specific to Caltech Library's needs.
+Much of the test code presumes access to our repositories so is specific to our needs.

 Go base code
 ------------